 The real issue isn’t even what happened next.
 I always imagined that this thing people called love was something worth pursuing.
 Perhaps they even thought it was and weren’t just performing for the benefit of others.
 I didn’t know that at the time, though.
 I really did believe that everyone else was also just pretending so that they’d fit in.
 I couldn’t imagine anyone wanted to have someone touch their hands, certainly not other things.
 People were always too close.
 Yes, very special people warranted hugs, even cuddling.
 But the general public would be far better off in another room, if not on another continent.
 They were, I cannot emphasize enough, too close simply by virtue of existing.
 They were unpredictable and twitchy, noisy and, more than anything else, constantly seeming to be busy thinking about things that made no difference and doing things that simply didn’t need to be done.
 They called it getting on with things.
 I called it stupidity.
 I still do.
 Stillness is beautiful yet that’s not why I’m still here kneeling on the stones.

 I did what most people would call falling in love.
 I call it friendship.
-True partnership, finding a person with whom I would happily spend my life.
+True partnership, finding a person I would happily spend my life with.
 Not because I wanted to see them naked or lie in bed with them.
 I had no idea why people wanted to do those things.
 I still have no real idea but I had, even then, learned to pretend that this was the root of interest.
 But she was brilliant and understanding, accepting and didn’t pretend.
 Not ever, at least not to me.
 She spoke her mind and her mind was, in so many ways, clear.